-As fascia is variably defined, there can be confusion as to what constitutes fasciitis.
+As fascia is variably defined, there can be confusion as to what it constitutes.
 While anatomy texts often define superficial fascia as including the subcutaneous fat layer, the latest international nomenclature, Terminologia Anatomica, abandoned the term and most surgeons consider "fascia" to refer primarily to the deep (investing) fascia 3,10.
-Therefore, findings of infection in the subcutaneous tissue is usually considered part of cellulitis, while fasciitis is reserved for the involvement of the deep fascia 10.
+Therefore, findings of infection in the subcutaneous tissue are usually considered part of cellulitis, while fasciitis is reserved for the involvement of the deep fascia 10.

 Necrotizing fasciitis is relatively rare, although its prevalence is thought to be rising.

 The most common risk factor is diabetes mellitus, especially in combination with peripheral arterial disease.
 Other predisposing factors include immunocompromise due to HIV infection, cancer, alcoholism, and organ transplants.
 However, infections can occur in otherwise healthy individuals following surgery, penetrating trauma, minor wounds such as insect bites or abrasions, or even blunt trauma with no clear portal of entry 7,15.

 The most common clinical findings overlap with that of non-necrotizing soft tissue infection, including local edema and erythema 15.
 Findings that are more concerning for necrotizing infection include acute onset severe pain, crepitus, skin necrosis, bullae and signs of systemic toxicity/sepsis such as fever and hypotension 15.
 Necrotizing fasciitis is ultimately a surgical diagnosis, based on direct inspection of friable superficial fascia and foul grey "dishwater" exudate 15.